machingclee/2020-11-11-deep-learning-study/README.md

 Implement LeNet and train it through the mnist dataset of 0-9.

 ### 2020-11-12-MiniVGGNet
-#### using CIFAR-10 dataset
-Implement a similified version of VGG Net.
+Implement a similified version of VGG Net and trained using CIFAR-10 dataset.
 Added dropout layer, added momentum and nesterov acceleration in SGD.
 Also introduce BatchNormalization to see difference.
 The validation accuracy is about 0.82.

+#### MiniVGGNet_CIFAR10_decay.py
 We introduce learning rate decay per iteration in kwarg of SGD.
 The decay formula is given by:

 ![equation](https://latex.codecogs.com/svg.latex?\alpha_0\times%20\frac{1}{1+\underbrace{\boxed{\frac{\displaystyle%20\alpha_0}{\text{batchSize}}}}_{\text{decay}}%20\times%20\text{iterations}})

+#### MiniVGGNet_CIFAR10_lr_scheduler.py
 We also try to introduce a learning rate decay per "epoch" by providing a callback function in kwarg of `model.fit`.

+#### MiniVGGNet_CIFAR10_monitor.py
+We introduce a callback function class which extends BaseLogger from keras.callbacks.
+We override the on_epoch_end method and plot the graph of loss, val_loss, accuracy, val_accuracy once an epoch ends.

 Some reference for me in this stage:
 - [Dropout on convolutional layers is weird](https://towardsdatascience.com/dropout-on-convolutional-layers-is-weird-5c6ab14f19b2)